High Performance 3D Printing

 To print materials with high tensile strength and heat resistance.

-To install a heat-resistant heat block and nozzle
+To install a copper-plated heat block and nozzle

 To install a PT100 sensor and amplifier